 Web Application Firewall (WAF) is integrated with Log Service to provide the Log Service for WAF feature.
-The feature collects and stores access logs and protection logs of domain names that are added to WAF.
-You can use this feature to query and analyze log data, configure charts to generate, configure alert rules, and deliver log data to downstream services for consumption.
-This feature allows you to focus on log analysis.
+The feature collects, stores, and analyzes access logs and protection logs of domain names that are added to WAF.
+You can use this feature to query and analyze log data, configure charts and alert rules based on query results, and deliver log data to downstream services for consumption.

-- Large-scale enterprises and organizations, such as financial entities and public service sectors that need to meet log storage requirements.
-The logs include host, network, and security logs of various assets in the cloud.
+- Large-scale enterprises and organizations that have log storage requirements, such as financial entities and public service sectors.
+The logs include host, network, and security logs of various cloud assets.

 - All users who need to trace business security events and generate weekly, monthly, and yearly reports, or users who need to meet classified protection requirements (MLPS level 3 or higher).

-- Trace web attack logs and identify the source of security threats.
+- Trace web attack logs back to the source of security threats.

-- View requests and query the request status and trends.
+- View requests and query their status and trends.

-- Obtain information about the efficiency of security operations and respond to issues at the earliest opportunity.
+- Obtain information about the effect of security operations and handle exceptions in a timely manner.

-- Generate and deliver security network logs to self-managed data and computing centers.
+- Generate and deliver security network logs to user-managed data and computing centers.

-- Compliance audits: This feature allows you to store website access logs for more than six months to meet classified protection requirements.
+- Compliance audits: You can store website access logs for more than six months to meet classified protection requirements.

 - Flexible configuration:

-- This feature allows you to collect and store web access and protection logs with a few steps.
+- You can collect and store web access and protection logs with a few steps.

-- This feature allows you to configure the custom log storage duration and capacity and specify the websites whose logs you want to collect.
+- You can configure the custom log storage duration and capacity and specify the websites whose logs you want to collect.

-- This feature allows you to modify existing report templates or create custom report templates based on your business or security requirements.
+- You can modify existing report templates or create custom report templates based on your business or security requirements.

 - Real-time alerting: You can customize monitoring and alert rules based on specific metrics.
-This way, you can respond to exceptions that occur in critical services at the earliest opportunity.
+This way, you can respond to exceptions in critical services in a timely manner.

 - Collaboration: You can use this feature together with other data solutions such as real-time computing, cloud storage, and visualization to further explore the value of data.